YouCanTouCan/constitution_change/constitution.md

 ## Article VII - Management of Organization Assets

 ### Section I - Physical Assets

 All physical assets are to be stored and cared for in a location agreed upon by the current officers.

 ### Section II - Digital Assets

 In addition to other assets that are typically held by OSU organizations, the OSC will also manage a GitHub organization.

 (todo)

 ## Article VIII - Methods of Amending this Constitution

 Proposed amendments shall be presented to the other officers and then discussed among them.
 If a majority of officers approve of the amendment, it can be made to the constitution.

+(todo: be more precise)

 ## Article IX - Methods of Dissolving this Organization

-For this organization to dissolve, a unanimous vote among the Co-Presidents to do so shall take place.
+For this organization to dissolve, a unanimous vote among the officers to do so shall take place.
 Should any assets and/or debt exist, the advisers shall see fit to dispose of it.

+(todo: be more precise)